uberVU/frontend-internship-homework/README.md

 collaborator can have access to more than one document.

-We want to aggregate all of the collaborators for all the documents into a single a list os we can make edits easier.
+We want to aggregate all of the collaborators for all the documents into a single a list so we can make edits easier.

 ![selection](imgs/filter.png)